 battles from yesteryear, this year model making will also be

 It is a fast growing leisure activity enjoyed by young and old alike.

-Colin Foster will present a fascinating talk
+Colin Foster will also present two talks in the

 What's the cost to